Prism is our racial equity learning lab, which typically runs twice each year in the spring and summer.

 Registration has closed.
 Join the waitlist to be notified when registration opens for the next session.

 Cost to attend Prism is $750, which includes all sessions, meals and parking.
-Payment by check is accepted at the start of the session.
-To receive an invoice or if you have questions, please email Lila.
+Payment by check is accepted at the start of the session, we are working with different free invoice tools, so To receive an invoice or if you have questions, please email Lila,

 Erica Merritt is founder of Equius Group, LLC a consulting firm committed to supporting individuals and organizations to see and experience the world and their work through an equity lens.
 She uses her expertise in social justice, team dynamics, individual change and the power of inclusion to help leaders transform themselves, their teams and organizations in powerful and sustainable ways.